Amplifying Parents as Partners

 As a response to COVID-19 where families are experiencing housing, financial and food insecurities we have bridged the gap between families and resources available to them for food access, financial assistance, mental health hotlines and educational support.
 There are a variety of resources available for families, and we’re happy to have centralized them by category for your convenience.
 We hope that you find them helpful!

-The CPLAN Bodega Project was established to provide access to culturally responsive food to Boston & Brockton's diverse communities while also supporting small local businesses.
-The fund offered over 400+ residents in need of food assistance with a food voucher from a local participating Bodega (grocery store) in their neighborhood.
-Selected families received a CPLAN food voucher to purchase food and/or other essential items such as diapers, feminine hygiene products, medicine, etc.
+The CPLAN Bodega Project was created to provide access to culturally responsive food in Boston & Brockton's diverse communities, while also supporting their small local businesses.
+Selected families receive a CPLAN food voucher to purchase food and/or other essential items such as diapers, feminine hygiene products, medicine, from a local participating Bodega (grocery store) in their neighborhood.

-This fund allowed families to shop with dignity in a local, familiar grocery store for fresh foods to prepare full meals.
+So far this funding has helped over 600 families (and counting) shop with dignity in a local, familiar grocery store for fresh food!